© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 Participants know the power-load relationship of hardware.
 They can calculate and estimate the Server Idle Energy Coefficient (SIEC).

 Participants know the main categories of cloud computing services (cloud service models), in particular "Infrastructure as a Service", "Platform as a Service", "Software as a Service" and "Serverless".
 They can name the main characteristics of these models and weigh up where and how they differ in terms of energy efficiency and CO2 emission efficiency and where they are similar.
+In this context, they are aware of the efficiency advantages of containers over virtual machines.

 Participants know the different deployment models for cloud environments, in particular "public cloud", "private cloud", "hybrid cloud" and classic on-premise operation.
 They can demonstrate the opportunities and risks of these variants in terms of energy efficiency and CO2 emission efficiency.
 In particular, the energy efficiency of data centres, flexibility in the selection of hardware, overprovisioning and data traffic must be taken into account.